SmashedFrenzy16/SmashedFrenzy16/README.md

 Note: I am starting Godot Game Engine projects and developing games in general.

-Another Note: I will start uploading scripts in the near future related to IoT and other cool things!
+Another Note: I will start uploading scripts in the near future related to IoT and other cool things relating to all kinds of projects!
 So stay tuned and follow me for any updates!

 ### Follow me ✨